Minnesota River Bluffs Regional Trail

 The Minnesota River Bluffs Trail is plowed in Chanhassen, Eden Prairie (from Highway 62 to Riley Lake Road), Hopkins and Minnetonka.
-See complete winter trail maintenance information listed by city or by trail.
+See complete winter trail maintenance information.

 Become a Park Patroller.
 Help park guests and enjoy the outdoors!
 Learn more about becoming a park patrol volunteer.

 Related Blog Posts